smohiuddin/muslim.finance/README.md

 ### Balancing Investments
 Many focus only on the stock market when thinking about investing.
 Consider investing in other avenues such as real estate.
 Real estate forces you to be long term and there are many tax benefits.
 When evaluating rental homes, prioritize cash flow with some appreciation rather than just appreciation.

+### Bitcoin

+I believe Bitcoin is important in the new digital world because the trust in government-backed currencies continues to be chipped away.
+The world is struggling from currency devaluation.
+For those in the US, buying Bitcoin serves as a good hedge against inflation.
+How Bitcoin materializes into a currency is still to be determined but its importance and need in the world couldn’t be stronger.
+I setup automatic weekly purchases with [Cash App](https://cash.app/app/BPRXZLL){:target="_blank"} just like the stock market.
+[Is Bitcoin halal?](https://joebradford.net/bitcoin){:target="_blank"}.

 ### 401K
 A 401K is an account provided by employers for retirement that has a number of benefits and tax advantages.
 401k’s are directly funded from your paycheck and many employers match contributions up to a certain threshold (typically 2-5%).
 Many 401k’s only allow you to choose from a handful of Vanguard funds.
 If this is the case, pick the most tech-heavy and equity-based fund.
 This will be the most sharia-compliant and long-term performing.
 If you can choose any stocks, see our recommended basket of stocks.